 Though he is much loved, Fox isn’t a house pet.
 He sleeps outdoors at Cornie’s home, and he eats dog food, not people food (though he isn’t above swiping a scrap or two when a carcass is being processed).
 Dogs are pack animals, and when Cornie isn’t around, Fox interacts with the other four dogs on the property as would any other member of a dog pack.
 But when Duty calls, he is all business and always ready: if Cornie leaves him behind, he “…goes crazy” when he knows a hunt is in prospect.

 The intimate relationship between Cornie and Fox cuts two ways.
 Fox is a vital member of the hunting team, but he’s been at it a long time in the context of “dog years”; inevitably he will get old and lose his stamina.
-He is now six, and Cornie hopes to get at least 5 more years with him, but all good things come to an end.
+When he was six, Cornie told me he hoped to get at least 5 more years with him, but all good things come to an end.
 The parting moment will be hard on both of them.
 Cornie will continue with another puppy, and Fox, one hopes, will enjoy his Eternal Hunt.

 When the body that lived at your single will